cschpc/student-cluster-competition-2024/Training/07-ICON/README.md

 ## Homework

-- Try to build and run the other (CPU or GPU) version of the code that you worked during the training session
+- Try to build and run GPU version of the code.
+How does the performance compare to the CPU version?